WasmVM/ParGen/docs/pxml.rst

 Define a grammar in parser

-Grammar without pattern can be used to specify empty generation, but should not have children.
+Grammar without pattern can be used to specify empty generation.

 **Attributes**